28 April 2014

 Agayev was ordered to appear before Judge Jebiyev at the same court on 23 April.
 However, the case was then adjourned until 28 April, Nursi readers told Forum 18.

 Reached on 28 April, the man who answered Judge Jebiyev's phone hung up as soon as Forum 18 asked about Agayev and Ahmadov.
 Other court officials reached the same day refused to say whether any punishment had been handed down on Agayev on 28 April.
 Fellow Nursi readers were expecting a fine.

-All three had been punished earlier in 2014 at Baku's Binagadi District Court under Administrative Code Article 299.0.3.
+All ten had been punished in mid-March at Baku's Binagadi District Court under Administrative Code Article 299.0.3.
 This punishes "clergy and religious associations holding special religious meetings for children and young people, as well as the holding by religious bodies of literature circles or other specialised groups" with fines for individuals of between 1,500 and 2,000 Manats.

 Defending increased controls